Shahablo/medcodepro/GroupProject/Docs/ProjectPlan.md

 - **Exit Criteria**

-  - Is the vision/architecture stable
+  - Is the vision/architecture stable?

   - Have the major risks been addressed/resolved in the prototype?